 The Fourth Amendment protects "[t]he right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures."
 In conformity with the rule at common law, a warrantless arrest by a law officer is reasonable under the Fourth Amendment where there is probable cause to believe that a criminal offense has been or is being committed.
 Whether probable cause exists depends upon the reasonable conclusion to be drawn from the facts known to the arresting officer at the time of the arrest.

 Our cases make clear that an arresting officer's state of mind (except for the facts that he knows) is irrelevant to the existence of probable cause.
 That is to say, his subjective reason for making the arrest need not be the criminal offense as to which the known facts provide probable cause.
-As we have repeatedly explained, "the fact that the officer does not have the state of mind which is hypothecated by the reasons which provide the legal justification for the officer's action does not invalidate the action taken as long as the circumstances, viewed objectively, justify that action." . . . "[T]he Fourth Amendment's concern with 'reasonableness' allows certain actions to be taken in certain circumstances, whatever the subjective intent."
+As we have repeatedly explained, "the fact that the officer does not have the state of mind which is hypothecated by the reasons which provide the legal justification for the officer's action does not invalidate the action taken as long as the circumstances, viewed objectively, justify that action."

+. . . "[T]he Fourth Amendment's concern with 'reasonableness' allows certain actions to be taken in certain circumstances, whatever the subjective intent."

 Devenpeck v.
-Alford, 543 U.S. 146, 152-53 (2004) (citations omitted) (emphasis in original); see also Tsao v.
-Desert Palace, Inc., 698 F.3d 1128, 1147 (9th Cir.
-2012).
+Alford, 543 U.S. 146, 152-53 (2004) (citations omitted) (emphasis in original).

 "There is probable cause for a warrantless arrest and a search incident to that arrest if, under the totality of the facts and circumstances known to the arresting officer, a prudent person would have concluded that there was a fair probability that the suspect had committed a crime."
 United States v.
 Struckman, 603 F.3d 731, 739 (9th Cir.
-2010) (quoting United States v.
-Gonzales, 749 F.2d 1329, 1337 (9th Cir.
-1984)).
+2010).
 "If an officer has probable cause to believe that an individual has committed even a very minor criminal offense in his presence, he may, without violating the Fourth Amendment, arrest the offender."
 Atwater v.
-City of Lago Vista, 532 U.S. 318, 354 (2001). "[S]tate restrictions [on arrest] do not alter the Fourth Amendment's protections,' and under federal law, 'warrantless arrests for crimes committed in the presence of an arresting officer are reasonable under the Constitution."
+City of Lago Vista, 532 U.S. 318, 354 (2001). "[S]tate restrictions [on arrest] do not alter the Fourth Amendment's protections," and under federal law, 'warrantless arrests for crimes committed in the presence of an arresting officer are reasonable under the Constitution."
 Edgerly v.
 City & County of San Francisco, 599 F.3d 946, 956 (9th Cir.
 2010) (second alteration in original) (quoting Virginia v.
 Moore, 553 U.S. 164, 176 (2008)).
 A warrantless arrest for a crime committed in the presence of an arresting officer is permitted, even if the offense, as a matter of state law, was one for which the officers should have issued a summons rather than made an arrest.
 Moore, 553 U.S. at 167-72.

 Absent exigent circumstances, however, authority to make a warrantless arrest based on probable cause ends at the threshold of a private dwelling, and police may not make a warrantless, nonconsensual entry into a suspect's residence to make a felony arrest.
 Payton v.
 New York, 445 U.S. 573, 590 (1980); see also Hopkins v.
 Bonvicino, 573 F.3d 752, 773 (9th Cir.
-2009). "[A] 'person may not be arrested, or must be released from arrest, if previously established probable cause has dissipated."
+2009) (stating that police officers may not execute a warrantless arrest in a home unless they have both probable cause and exigent circumstances). "[A] 'person may not be arrested, or must be released from arrest, if previously established probable cause has dissipated.""
 Nicholson v.
-City of Los Angeles, 935 F.3d 685, 691 (9th Cir.
-2019).